-In the typical budget studio, you’re going to find three different types of microphone.
-Dynamic, large diaphragm condensers, and small diaphragm condensers.
-Below, I’m going to present to you one of each of these that I’ve had personal experience with in the studio.
+In the typical budget studio, you’re going to find three different types of microphones.
+Dynamic, large-diaphragm condensers, and small diaphragm condensers.
+Below, I’m going to present to you one of each of these that I’ve had personal experience within the studio.
 These are absolute workhorses, great for a first microphone, and the best part is, they don’t cost a fortune.

 Often thought of as just a podcasting or vlogging microphone, the snowball tends to get a bad rep in the studio world.
 It’s USB, comes on its own little stand and just doesn’t look the part.
 Don’t let this fool you.
 This thing might appear simple in design, but when you actually get to use one you soon realize just how versatile it can be.
 It comes with an adjustable polar pattern, giving you cardioid and omnidirectional patterns.
 It also has a built-in pad and a very modest frequency spectrum.
 Cheap audio gear doesn’t always look the part but if it works, who cares?

 I’ve found this to be a fantastic microphone for recording rap vocals with as it’s not quite as shiny and nice as your typical LDC.
 This means a little bit more of a punchy, mid-range sound without even trying.
 Set in Omni, it’s also a great room microphone for ambience.
 Ok, it’s not true omni, but if you’re using it as a room microphone then this isn’t a huge issue.
 I like to take the same approach to microphones as Sylvia Massy in that weird is wonderful and there is a perfect use for every microphone ever made.
 If you’re looking for a good all-rounder in the studio, the snowball might just be the one.